 Yogyakarta Street Food Delicacies

-There are no short of choices when it comes to delicacies at Beringharjo market.
+There is no shortage of choices when it comes to delicacies at Beringharjo market.
 Many vendors have been serving hungry customers for decades.
 And now they develop quite a reputation.
 Mbah Hari is a grandma who’s been selling the beverage “dawet” for 40 years.

 Dawet is a sweet dessert soup from green jellies with pandan and coconut milk.
 To taste Mbah Hari’s legendary dawet, go early in the morning.
 Or else there would be a long queue.
 These dishes also are worth trying: The sweet stew Gudeg, satay, and Indonesian salad pecel & gado-gado.